telepresenceio/telepresence.io/docs/pre-release/reference/intercepts/manual-agent.md

 ### 3. Modifying the service

-Lastly, once the modified deployment has been applied, you will have to modify the Service to route traffic to the Traffic Agent.
+Once the modified deployment YAML has been applied to the cluster, you need to modify the Service to route traffic to the Traffic Agent.
 You can do this by changing the exposed `targetPort` to `9900`.
 The resulting service should look like:

 ```diff